hydgladiator/dataphin/intl.en-US/Product Introduction/What is Dataphin?.md

 -   **Metadata center**

-    Dataphin allows you to collect, parse, and manage metadata of fundamental data, common data, and distilled data.
+    Dataphin allows you to collect, parse, and manage metadata of the source data layer, common dimensional model layer, and distilled data center.

 -   **Data asset management**